Token Converters

 tokenAddressIn

-: address of the token accepted by the converter in the conversion, and the address of the token sent to the user/wallet from the converter in the conversionincentive
+: address of the token accepted by the converter in the conversion, and the address of the token sent to the user/wallet from the converter in the conversion

-: percentage used to increase the amount finally sent to the user (see below).conversionAccess
+: percentage used to increase the amount finally sent to the user (see below).

 : Conversion is enabled only for users